ROCE vs ROE : Key Difference

 Invest in High-Return Projects

-Improve asset turnover by maximizing the use of existing assets.
+Improve asset turnover by maximising the use of existing assets.
 Sell underperforming or non-essential assets to free up capital.

 Cost Management